dnhkng/MiSTer-PCB/README.md

 Now its time to put the parts together!
 You can see the order of the parts in the next picture.
 First, take off the brass risers from the DE10 Nano, we'll need them soon.

+ - Add the SDRAM to the DE10 Nano
  - Push the M3 16mm bolts through the base plate, the 3D printed sides, the DE10 nano, and into the brass risers.
  - Don't forget to either make a hole in one for the SD card, or insert the SD card now.
 ![order_bottom](Images/case13.jpg)